paulbjerk/Airqiv/SECURITY.md

 ## Reporting a Vulnerability

 Use this section to tell people how to report a vulnerability.

+If you see a vulnerability just post a note in the discussion.
+I will probably ignore all pull requests.
+I will make changes to this code from time to time.
+The code is mainly meant to be informational, not operational.

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or